IRTF-HRPC/drafts/draft-terminology.md

  * Primary-secondary
  * Primary-replica
- * Leader-follower
  * Active-standby
  * Writer-reader
- * Coordinator-worker
- * Parent-helper

 Since the use of master-slave is becoming less common in other technical communities, it is best to simply duplicate the metaphor being used by comparable or interoperable technologies.
-Likewise, the IETF can show positive leadership in the technical community by setting standards without using offensive metaphors.
+The IETF can show positive leadership in the technical community by setting standards without using offensive and exclusive metaphors.

 For the DNS, RFC 8499 defines the current best practise for DNS terminology and uses the term pair 'primary' and 'secondary' {{RFC8499}}.

 ## Blacklist-Whitelist

-The metaphorical use of white-black to connote good-evil is offensive.
+The metaphorical use of white-black to connote good-evil is exclusive.
 While master-slave might seem like a more egregious example of racism, white-black is arguably worse because it is more pervasive and therefore more insidious.
 While recent headlines have decried the technical community's use of master-slave, there is far less discussion about white-black despite its importance.
 There is even a name for this pervasive language pitfall: the association of white with good and black with evil is known as the "bad is black effect" {{Grewal}}.

 Indeed, there is an entire book on the subject, written by renowned authority on race, Frantz Fanon.
 In his book "Black Skin, White Masks," Fanon makes several persuasive arguments that standard language encodes subconscious in-group, out-group preferences {{Fanon}}.

-In the case of blacklist-whitelist in the technical documentation of the IETF/IRTF, it is entirely a term of art and an arbitrary metaphorical construct with no technical merit.
-There are scientific uses of black that are related to light-- blackholes are black because light cannot escape them; a spectrographic blackbox is used as a metaphor for things that cannot be seen (e.g., blackbox is really a riff on the metaphor for light as visibility).
+In the case of blacklist-whitelist in the technical documentation of I-Ds and RFCs, it is entirely a term of art and an arbitrary metaphorical construct with no technical merit.
+There are scientific uses of black that are related to light-- black holes are black because light cannot escape them.
 Blacklist-whitelist is not a metaphor for lightness or darkness, it is a good-evil metaphor and therefore this trope has significant impact on how people are seen and treated.
 As we've seen with metaphors, its use is pervasive and, though not necessarily conscious, perceptions do get promulgated through culture and repetition.

 As with master-slave, we save our technical argument for last, referencing and presenting first the reasons for the use of non-offensive, alternative terminology for the sake of our humanity.
 Indeed, our technical argument is incredibly succinct: Why use a metaphor when a direct description is both succinct and clear?
 There can be absolutely no ambiguity if one uses the terms, as suggested below, allow-block rather than white-black.